hillions/hktemphum/README.md

 A simple transistor switch is used to power down the sensor when not in use to conserve power.
 The system first turns on the sensor and then waits to take a reading.
 Once a clean reading is taken, the sensor is powered off for an interval.

 ## References
-This project would not be possible without the prior work done in these Go packages:
+This project would not be possible without the prior work done in these fantastic Go packages:

 [go-dht](https://github.com/MichaelS11/go-dht) - reading the DHT22 sensor